r-lode/Tumor-Classifier-PyTorch/README.md

 Here we set global parameters:

--NUM_EPOCHS: Number of iterations our model will train
+- NUM_EPOCHS: Number of iterations our model will train
--SQUARE_IMAGE_SIZE: Images will be resized to nxn pixels.
+- SQUARE_IMAGE_SIZE: Images will be resized to nxn pixels.
-  -NOTE: At time of writing, this project only supports square images
+  - NOTE: At time of writing, this project only supports square images
--NUM_NEURONS: Number of hidden neurons in network layers
+- NUM_NEURONS: Number of hidden neurons in network layers
--MODEL_NAME: Model name that will be included in the model and log files
+- MODEL_NAME: Model name that will be included in the model and log files

 <pre>
 ```